-In Heather Oesterle’s six seasons on coach Sue Guevara’s Central Michigan staff, the Chippewas have won at least 20 games five times, have made five postseason appearances including a berth in the NCAA Tournament in 2013, won a Mid-American Conference Tournament title, and have captured two MAC West crowns.
+In Heather Oesterle’s seven seasons on coach Sue Guevara’s Central Michigan staff, the Chippewas have won at least 20 games six times, have made six postseason appearances including a berth in the NCAA Tournament in 2013, won both a Mid-American Conference regular-season championship and a league tournament title, and have captured three MAC West crowns.

 After serving as an assistant coach her first two seasons at CMU, Oesterle was promoted to associate head coach in July, 2012.

 Her primary responsibilities at CMU include serving as the recruiting coordinator, player development and scouting.
 On the court, she works primarily with the post players.

 Oesterle has been instrumental in the development of several standout student-athletes in her time at CMU, including Tinara Moore, the 2017 MAC Defensive Player of the Year, and Reyna Frost, who in ’17 ranked sixth sixth nationally and first in the MAC with 11.3 rebounds per game.

 Oesterle was also instrumental in the develop of 2014 MAC Player of the Year Crystal Bradford, who became the first Chippewa in history to be drafted by the WNBA when she went to the Los Angeles Sparks with the seventh overall pick in 2015.

 She also worked closely with Kaihla Szunko, who became the first player in MAC history to finish with 1,000 career points, 1,000 career rebounds, and at least 200 career steals; and with Taylor Johnson, who became the first player in CMU history to twice earn MAC Sixth Player of the Year honors.